Evaluating the regulatory impact of medical revalidation

 Is the GMC’s objective of bringing all doctors into a governed system that evaluates their fitness to practise on a regular basis being consistently achieved?

-- There are higher deferral rates in some groups, including female doctors, younger doctors and those from black and minority ethnic backgrounds independent of where they gained their primary medical qualification.
+• Some groups have higher rates of deferral.
+This includes female doctors, younger doctors, and doctors from black and minority ethnic backgrounds.
+These differences apply regardless of where doctors gained their primary medical qualification.

-- Medical revalidation has led to a rise in participation by UK doctors in annual appraisal.
+• Medical revalidation has increased participation by UK doctors in annual appraisal.

 How is the requirement for all doctors to collect and reflect upon supporting information about their whole practice through appraisal being experienced by revalidation stakeholders?

-- Overall, doctors are able to collect the required supporting information.
+• Overall, doctors are able to collect the supporting information they need.

-- The requirement to submit supporting information across six defined categories during the five-year cycle has resulted in a strong focus within the appraisal process on the collection of SI.
+• The requirement to submit supporting information across six defined categories over a five‑year cycle has led to a strong focus on collecting supporting information during appraisal.

-- Doctors found patient and colleague feedback, and significant event analysis, most helpful in informing reflective discussions.
+• Doctors found patient feedback, colleague feedback, and significant event analysis the most useful for supporting reflective discussions.

-- Reflection on supporting information in appraisal is key for generating change, but reflection is often seen as just a product of appraisal, not necessarily translated into ongoing reflective practice.
+• Reflection on supporting information during appraisal is important for driving change.
+However, reflection is often seen as something that happens only as part of appraisal, rather than as part of ongoing reflective practice.

-- Expectations set locally, for example by employing organisations or individual appraisers, can influence doctors’ experiences of supporting information collection and can go beyond the requirements we set for revalidation.
+• Local expectations, for example those set by employing organisations or individual appraisers, can shape doctors’ experiences of collecting supporting information.
+In some cases, these expectations go beyond the requirements set for revalidation.

-- A significant minority of doctors reported changing an aspect of their clinical practice, professional behaviour or learning activities as a result of their most recent appraisal.
+• A significant minority of doctors reported making changes to their clinical practice, professional behaviour, or learning activities following their most recent appraisal.

-- Overwhelmingly these changes related to the focus or quantity of their continuing professional development activities, though changes have occurred across the domains of Good medical practice.
+• Most of these changes related to the focus or amount of continuing professional development activity.
+However, changes were reported across all domains of Good medical practice.

-- However, some doctors identified potentially negative impacts on practice or for professional autonomy.
+• Some doctors also reported potentially negative effects on their practice or on their professional autonomy.

-- Revalidation, through appraisal, provides a means to document practice but may not necessarily improve professional practice.
+• Revalidation, through appraisal, provides a way to record and evidence practice, but it does not always lead to improvements in professional practice.

-- Ultimately, revalidation’s ability to promote good professional practice is through the central role of high quality formative appraisal.
+• Ultimately, revalidation’s ability to support good professional practice depends on the quality of formative appraisal.

 Are revalidation mechanisms facilitating the identification and remedy of potential concerns before they become safety issues or fitness to practise referrals?

-- Many in the profession believe that the main aim of revalidation is to identify ‘bad doctors’, and that doctors’ participation in appraisal will not achieve this aim.
+• Many doctors believe that the main purpose of revalidation is to identify so‑called ‘bad doctors’.
+They also believe that taking part in appraisal is unlikely to achieve this.

-- Since late 2012, fitness to practise referrals from employers have returned to pre-2009 levels, following spikes in such activity in the period leading up to revalidation’s introduction.
-There is no statistical evidence, as yet, that referrals from employers have dropped as a result of the earlier identification and local remedy of concerns.
+• Since late 2012, referrals to fitness to practise from employers have returned to pre‑2009 levels.
+This followed a rise in referrals in the period leading up to the introduction of revalidation.
+There is currently no statistical evidence that employer referrals have fallen as a result of earlier identification and local resolution of concerns.

-- Appraisal and appraisers can and do identify some concerns about doctors, particularly in relation to workplace and health issues, and many concerns identified through appraisal are addressed successfully within that process.
+• Appraisal, and appraisers, can identify some concerns about doctors, particularly those related to workplace issues and health.
+Many of the concerns identified through appraisal are successfully addressed within that process.

 How do responsible officers fulfil their statutory function of advising the GMC about doctors’ fitness to practise and what support do they have in this role?

-- The size of the organisation in which they work, particularly the number of doctors connected to it, is a key factor in shaping responsible officers’ approaches to decision-making.
+• The size of the organisation they work in, particularly the number of doctors connected to it, is a key factor in shaping how responsible officers make decisions.

-- Some responsible officers do not feel that the three options available for revalidation recommendations (revalidate; deferral; and non-engagement) adequately cover all circumstances.
+• Some responsible officers feel that the three available revalidation recommendations (revalidate, deferral, and non‑engagement) do not fully cover all situations.

-- Our Employer Liaison Service plays a key and developing role in supporting responsible officers and acting as the point of contact between organisations and the medical regulator.
+• Our Employer Liaison Service plays an important and developing role in supporting responsible officers.
+It also acts as the main point of contact between organisations and the medical regulator.

 Are patients being effectively and meaningfully engaged in revalidation processes?

-- Many of those involved in revalidation view patient and public involvement positively, but there is confusion over its intended purpose and appropriate modes of delivery.
+• Many people involved in revalidation view patient and public involvement positively.
+However, there is confusion about its intended purpose and the most appropriate ways to deliver it.

-- Lay representation in revalidation processes has increased since its implementation but activity varies across organisations.
-Existing lay representatives have identified key ways in which lay roles could be developed and supported.
+• Lay representation in revalidation processes has increased since revalidation was introduced, but levels of activity vary between organisations.
+Existing lay representatives have identified key ways in which lay roles could be further developed and better supported.

 Why did we commission this research?

-We want to understand the impact revalidation is having since we introduced it in 2012, learn from the experiences of those directly involved and understand whether we can make any improvements.
+We want to understand the impact revalidation has had since it was introduced in 2012.
+Learn from the experiences of those directly involved, and identify where improvements can be made.

 What did the research involve?

-The UMbRELLA study consists of seven work packages, organised by research methods, and designed to collect and analyse quantitative and qualitative data across revalidation’s component activities.
+The UMbRELLA study is made up of seven work packages.
+These are organised by research method.
+They're designed to collect and analyse both quantitative and qualitative data across revalidation.

-The completed study involved nine literature reviews, the analysis of pseudonymised data we held on nearly 281,000 doctors, and eight surveys with over 85,000 participants.
-44 appraisals were recorded and analysed, 156 doctors and patient representatives interviewed and 24 doctors’ portfolios reviewed.
+The completed study included nine literature reviews and analysis of pseudonymised data held on almost 281,000 doctors.
+It also involved eight surveys with more than 85,000 participants.
+In addition, 44 appraisals were recorded and analysed, 156 doctors and patient representatives were interviewed, and 24 doctors’ portfolios were reviewed.